 Are Relevant Educational Programs Available?

 Certificate and associate degree programs seek to prepare students for a variety of jobs working with animals, and emphasis in terms of this varies from school to school.
-Some programs focus more on handling domestic pets in a veterinary clinic or kennel setting, while others are geared toward work with zoo animals, for instance.
+Some programs focus more on handling domestic pets in a veterinary clinic or kennel setting, while others are geared toward work with zoo or farm animals.

 What Will I Learn in a Training Program?

 In either a certificate or an associate degree program, you can expect to receive training in how to restrain, handle and care for animals, along with basic safety procedures working with ill or injured animals.
 You'll also be introduced to laboratory equipment and sterilization techniques.
-Courses may cover laboratory animal science, zoology, clinical techniques, dog obedience, animal examinations or biology.
+Courses may cover the following:

 Some schools have partnerships with local animal hospitals and clinics to provide hands-on experience working with animals, and others have kennels, veterinary clinics and grooming rooms on site.
 You'll learn about kennel management procedures, animal behavior, grooming techniques and nutritional practices.